Wolfson Tutor wins Student-Led Teaching Award for Inclusive Practice

 |

 The umbrella of gender-related research is expansive, as gender permeates virtually all aspects of personal and professional life.
-Categorizing topics on gendered research therefore proves difficult do in a rigorous taxonomical manner.
+Categorising topics on gendered research therefore proves difficult do in a rigorous taxonomical manner.
 However, in order to provide better focus and clarity on the nature of the Gender Research Hub, we have grouped certain key subjects around three themes.
 While these themes cannot be perfectly separated as many issues are highly intersectional, they provide a lens through which to frame our exploration on gender research.

 Donations in support of the Gender Research Hub can be made through the College's donations portal.
-For either a one-off donation or recurring gift, under the section "I would like my Gift to support..." select "Other" and type "Gender Hub".
+For a one-off donation or recurring gift, under the section "I would like my Gift to support..." select "Other" and type "Gender Hub".
 You may also leave an optional comment with further details of what you'd like to support, such as general hub functioning, student research activity, studentships and awards, etc.